-Typically, the maximum number of years that a graduate student may hold an assistantship is two years while pursuing a specialist's degree and four years while pursuing a doctoral degree.
+Typically, the maximum number of years that a graduate student may hold an assistantship is two years while pursuing a Ed.S. degree.

 Application forms and specific requirements for assistantships may be obtained in the Graduate School.
-Information about other forms of financial aid, including loans, may be obtained from the Financial Aid Office, located in Bernard Hall Room 201, (501) 4503140.
+Information about other forms of financial aid, including loans, may be obtained from the Financial Aid Office, located in Bernard Hall Room 201, (501) 450-3140.
 Students receiving graduate assistantships and other forms of financial aid need to contact the Financial Aid Office to determine their combined financial package.